Up to 60% off sofas & mattresses — limited‑time deals.

 • Taller loungers who want a deeper seat

-• Casual hosting and long movie nights
+• Casual hosting and long movie sessions

 Where it falls short: